Posts for category: Obstetrics Gynecology Care

 A pap smear is routine screening for abnormal or precancerous cells in and around the cervix.
 Pap smears are in-office procedures performed by your OBGYN.
 During a pap smear, the vaginal opening and canal are expanded with a tool called a speculum, and then cells are collected from the outside of the cervix to be examined.
 The process can be uncomfortable or a little painful for some patients, but it is over quickly.

-Your OBGYN examines the cells under a microscope for irregularities, looking for signs of precancerous conditions.
-OC Women's Care in Fountain Valley, CA, will contact you about any irregular results on your pap smear.
+The cells are examined under a microscope for irregularities, looking for signs of precancerous conditions.
+OC Women's Care in Fountain Valley, CA, will contact you about any abnormal results on your pap smear.

 Why is it important?

 In a majority of cases, cervical cancer is caused by the human papillomavirus, or HPV.
-Early detection of HPV can prevent cervical cancer.
+Early detection of high-risk HPV can help prevent cervical cancer.

 The CDC recommends getting pap smears starting at age 21 and through age 65 every three years.
+After the age of 30, HR HPV is also checked at the time of pap smears.
 Based on the results of your pap smear, your OBGYN will advise when you should have your next screening.
-If you are healthy your doctor may tell you to come back in three years.
-If they are watching precancerous cells, they may want you to return in six months.
+If you are healthy your doctor may tell you to come back in three years for paper smears but to continue with your annual exams which will include breast and pelvic exams every year.
+If they are watching precancerous cells, they may want you to return early in time for repeat pap smears or proceed with colposcopy and biopsies.
 Remember it's still important to have an annual exam even if you don't need a pap smear!